Foot Fault (Pickleball)

 - Underhand Serve RuleEvery pickleball serve must be struck with an underhand, upward-swinging motion — overhand or sidearm tennis-style serves are not allowed.

 - ServeThe pickleball serve is an underhand stroke hit diagonally into the opposite service box, with contact below the waist and an upward arc.
-Under the two-bounce rule the serving team cannot follow the serve to the net, making depth and placement — not pace — its most important qualities.
+Under the two-bounce rule the striking side cannot follow it to the net, which makes depth and placement — not pace — the qualities that matter.

 Related guides & benchmarks